Karmen Petrovic: Total Nonstop Action Wrestling (2024)

 Kilsara, as Karmen Petrovic, made her Total Nonstop Action Wrestling (TNA) debut on the September 5, 2024 episode of Impact! where she answered TNA Knockouts World Champion Jordynne Grace's championship open challenge where Grace won.

 Independent circuit (2024)

 Kilsara, as Karmen Petrovic, made her Game Changer Wrestling (GCW) debut at GCW Josh Barnett's Bloodsport XII on November 24, 2024, defeating Sumie Sakai by referee stoppage.

+Lucha Libre AAA Worldwide (2026–present)

+On the June 20, 2026, episode of Lucha Libre AAA, Petrovic appeared as a member of the revival of Los Perros del Mal with Daga, Berto, Angel, and Bronco Nima attacking El Grande Americano and establishing herself as a heel for that promotion; she had also turned heel for the first time in her WWE career a few weeks prior on NXT when she aligned with Nattie, Layla Diggs and Nikkita Lyons., at Heatwave she abandoned Nattie in favor of Los Perros Del Mal.

 Personal life

-It was reported on November 10, 2023, Klisara was in a relationship with Brazilian professional basketball player Bruno Caboclo.
+As of 2023, Klisara was in a relationship with Brazilian professional basketball player Bruno Caboclo.